dipesh22104114/Web-dev-mini-projects/FlagCurrenciesMatchMemory/README.md

 # Flag & Currency Match - Memory Game 🎮

-A fun and educational desktop web-based memory game where players match country flags with names or currencies with country names.
+The Flag Match Memory Game is a fun and educational web-based project where players test their memory by matching country names with their corresponding flags.
+It enhances both memory and geographical knowledge.
+The game features randomized card layouts, smooth flip animations, a timer, and a move counter for an engaging experience.
+Flags are dynamically fetched using the REST Countries API, ensuring up-to-date and accurate data.
+Built using HTML, CSS, and JavaScript, the project follows a modular design for easy scalability and future enhancements.

 ## Features